Astig-1982/The-Exoplanet-Project/README.md

 ### Main Image:

 The main image of the app is a representation of the recently confirmed exoplanet **Trappist 1 e** and it has been designed by [NASA](https://www.nasa.gov/) within their [SPACE TOURISM](https://solarsystem.nasa.gov/resources/682/space-tourism-posters/) program.
 Please see at the [Credits](#credits) section the source where the image in the app was taken from.
 I have chosen this image because it represents the travelers' excitement upon arrival on a foreign planet, with them browsing through the window of their space ship.
-In my opinion, this can as well represent the users' excitement when browsing through exoplanets on the app.
+In my opinion, this can as well represent the users' excitement when browsing through exoplanets in the app.

 ### Fonts: